Miller scores 30 points as No. 4 Alabama beats Vandy 78-66

+”I did see some guys break down postgame,” Oats said. ”I think they’ve been bottling some stuff up.
+We’ve got a job to do.
+We’ve got to get to the game.
+We got to the game and took care of business, and then it’s almost like a big relief.
+The game’s over, and we can let out a sigh of relief.”

 Reserve junior forward Darius Miles was charged Sunday, a day after Alabama already had announced he would miss the rest of the season with an ankle injury.
-Coach Nate Oats said Monday that the Tide was going through a “kind of grieving process.”
+Investigators said Miles admitted to providng the handgun immediately before 23-year-old Jamea Harris was shot early Sunday near campus.

+Vanderbilt coach Jerry Stackhouse crumpled the stat sheet when asked about what Alabama is dealing with, saying he couldn’t ”fathom that we even played this game.”
+Stackhouse said he told his Commodores to appreciate the opportunity that someone they have competed against likely will never get again.

+”Give them credit to be able to weather all of that stuff that’s around them, to come out and perform the way they did tonight you know, hats off,” Stackhouse said of Alabama. ”They were the better team tonight.”

 The Crimson Tide (16-2, 6-0 SEC) rebounded well against a team that beat them in the conference tournament last March.
 All six SEC wins have come by double digits, though Vandy threatened late with a 13-2 run.